 Found in the 2021 MacBook Pro models, the updated chips are more powerful than the 2020 M1 chip and opened up new possibilities for the Mac lineup.
 The M1 Max is also found in the 2022 Mac Studio.
 However, Apple's not likely to introduce new Macs featuring the M1 Pro or M1 Max — although it's certainly possible.

 What is the M1 Pro chip?

 On the GPU side, M1 Pro offers a GPU with up to 16 cores, eight more than M1, for 2x faster graphics, as well as a 16-core Neural Engine, a ProRes accelerator, and a powerful media engine.
-With it, you'll be able to edit multiple instances of both 4K and 8K video.
+You can edit multiple instances of both 4K and 8K videos with it.

 What is the M1 Max chip?

-It offers up to 64GB of integrated RAM and doubles the memory interface of the M1 Pro with bandwidth of up to 400 Gb/s.
-If you plan to hook your device up to multiple displays, M1 Max can support up to four.
+It offers up to 64GB of integrated RAM and doubles the memory interface of the M1 Pro with a bandwidth of up to 400 Gb/s.
+In addition, if you plan to hook your device up to multiple displays, M1 Max can support up to four with no problems.

-How do the M1 Pro M1 Max chips differ from the M1 chip?
+How do the M1 Pro and M1 Max chips differ from the M1 chip?

 Which devices run Apple's M1 Pro and M1 Max chips?

 Here are the only Apple devices that offer the M1 Pro and M1 Max, respectively: